-During this blog we discuss why so many of us suffer from alert fatigue, but more importantly, what can you do about it.
+During this blog we discuss the reasons behind alert fatigue, but more importantly, what can you do about it.
 Read on to find out more.

 You see, centralized monitoring is often caught in the middle of a vicious cycle.
 Whilst they have access to a tonne of rich infrastructure data – but because it lacks context – ITOps teams don’t know what to do with it.
 As such, system fatigue begins to spread and bad habits creep in.

 Worse still, because the user experience offered by centralized monitoring tools leaves little to be desired, ITOps teams would rather stick to their own niche tools.
 Meaning centralized monitoring don’t get the insights and feedback they need to customize alerts.
 Meaning centralized monitoring continues to adopt this one-size-fits-all approach.
 Meaning centralized monitoring don’t get the insights and feedback they need to customize alerts.
 And so on...

 Like I said, a vicious cycle.